 Diana Montane is co-author of the autobiography of talk-show host, Cristina Saralegui, My Life as a Blonde, (Warner Books, 1998).
 She co-authored the book, The Daughters of Juarez, with Univision anchor Teresa Rodríguez, (Simon & Schuster, 2008.)
 Diana co-authored the book I Would Find a Girl Walking: Letters from a Serial Killer with police reporter Kathy Kelly, published in April 2011 by Berkley Publishing/Penguin Books.
 She is also a journalist, playwright, and published author.
 She has contributed numerous articles and cover stories for The Miami Herald, The Los Angeles Times, The Palm Beach Post, The New Times, Latina Magazine, and others.

 LINDA WATTS: Dr. Linda Watts is a Chair of the Department of Anthropology at the University of Colorado and a professor of Cultural and Linguistic Anthropology.
 Her book, Your Life Path, offers an innovative life-mapping experience that helps readers identify and achieve their goals.The process of life review, reflection, and future projection facilitates insights by which readers can effectively design practical, innovative pathways to the realization of their value-driven goals.
-We sold to Skyhorse Publishing to be published in 2017.
+Sold to Skyhorse to be published 2018.

 ROOPA UNNIKRISHNAN: Roopa Unnikrishnan MBA, MPhil (Oxford), is a strategic leader and consultant with experience in a variety of industries where she helped seed and drive change.
 She is the founder of Center10 Consulting, LLC and is now the first female President of The Indus Entrepreneurs NY, the premier chapter of TiE, a global network of entrepreneurs and investors world wide.
 Her book, The Career Catapult: Shake Up the Status Quo and Boost Your Professional Trajectory, is a guide for readers to achieve their career goals and find fulfillment at work through a process of five innovative steps.
-We sold to Career Press to be published in 2017.
+Sold to Career Press.
+Published March 2017.

 MARK FRANKO: Mark Franko is one of America’s most prolific writers on dance in the country.
 As well as being an award winning writer with numerous books and articles written on the subject of dance, he is an acclaimed choreographer and editor of Dance Research Journal.
 Martha Graham in Love and War, study of the life and choreography of Martha Graham between the war years from 1938 to 1953, was published by Oxford University Press in October 2011.
 Reprinted in paperback by Oxford Press in Febuary 2014.
 His book Dance As Text: Ideologies of the Baroque Body, Second Edition was published by Oxford University Press in May 2012.
 It reached No. 2 on Amazon.com in first week of publication in Dance Category.